How to Ensure a Successful Grocery eCommerce Delivery Partnership

 Is delivery the only option offered, or can customers pick up their order when it’s convenient for them?

 The ability to offer “Click-and-Collect” service gives your customers the opportunity to step inside for certain products, get advice from experts such as the butcher and stay engaged with your store.
+Offering a grocery pickup program is essential as 60% of U.S. households used a grocery pickup service over the last year.
+Check out volume two of our Shopper Behavior Report to uncover other trends that are shaping the grocery eCommerce space.

 Does the shopping data stay with you, or does it solely reside with the delivery agent?

 This is crucial.
-Your loyalty program, your ability to create personalized offers online and in flyers and your ability to develop targeted digital marketing campaigns all rely on this data.
+Your loyalty program, your ability to create personalized offers online and in flyers, and your ability to develop targeted digital marketing campaigns all rely on this data.
 If you part ways down the road and your delivery partner has sole custody of the shopping data, you have to start from scratch.

 Protect your brand and customers

 Technology-based companies operate under a very different business model than grocery retailers, and this often gives rise to competing interests.
-It’s essential that you safeguard the essential components of your business — customer relationships, profitability, reputation — before agreeing to engage in any form of partnership.
+It’s essential that you safeguard the essential components of your business — customer relationships, profitability, and reputation — before agreeing to engage in any form of partnership.

 Quick launch eCommerce platforms that are not branded to your store can turn the most loyal customers into opportunity shoppers.